-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Serbia while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our comprehensive solution and Global PEO service enable customers to run payroll in Serbia while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Serbia.

 Serbia, a small, landlocked country, sits between Central and Southeastern Europe and is home to 7 million people.
 While Serbia is in the process of acceding to the EU, it is unlikely to become a member until at least 2020.
 Serbian work culture is similar to that of Western Europe.
 Many business people in Serbia speak English, and the population is well educated.
 Serbians place high value on relationships and establishing a local presence can improve marketplace perception.
 The business culture is fairly hierarchical, so be sure that the person with whom you are negotiating has the power to conclude the agreement.